-Notifying authorities
+Article 30 Notifying authorities

 - 1. Each Member State shall designate or establish a notifying authority responsible for setting up and carrying out the necessary procedures for the assessment, designation and notification of conformity assessment bodies and for their monitoring. - 2.
 Member States may designate a national accreditation body referred to in Regulation (EC) No 765/2008 as a notifying authority.
+Member States may decide that the assessment and monitoring referred to in paragraph 1 shall be carried out by a national accreditation body within the meaning of and in accordance with Regulation (EC) No 765/2008. - 3.
+Notifying authorities shall be established, organised and operated in such a way that no conflict of interest arises with conformity assessment bodies and the objectivity and impartiality of their activities are safeguarded.

-- 3. Notifying authorities shall be established, organised and operated in such a way that no conflict of interest arises with conformity assessment bodies and the objectivity and impartiality of their activities are safeguarded. - 4.
-Notifying authorities shall be organised in such a way that decisions relating to the notification of conformity assessment bodies are taken by competent persons different from those who carried out the assessment of those bodies. - 5.
+- 4. Notifying authorities shall be organised in such a way that decisions relating to the notification of conformity assessment bodies are taken by competent persons different from those who carried out the assessment of those bodies. - 5.
 Notifying authorities shall not offer or provide any activities that conformity assessment bodies perform or any consultancy services on a commercial or competitive basis. - 6.
-Notifying authorities shall safeguard the confidentiality of the information they obtain. - 7.
-Notifying authorities shall have a sufficient number of competent personnel at their disposal for the proper performance of their tasks. - 8.
+Notifying authorities shall safeguard the confidentiality of the information they obtain in accordance with Article 70. - 7.
+Notifying authorities shall have a sufficient an adequate number of competent personnel at their disposal for the proper performance of their tasks. - 8.
 Notifying authorities shall make sure that conformity assessments are carried out in a proportionate manner, avoiding unnecessary burdens for providers and that notified bodies perform their activities taking due account of the size of an undertaking, the sector in which it operates, its structure and the degree of complexity of the AI system in question.